vyelamanchili/v3r.d9/sites/yvranjeesh/wp-content/plugins/live-composer-page-builder/readme.txt

 === Page Builder: Live Composer - drag and drop website builder (visual front end site editor) ===
 Contributors: LiveComposer
-Tags: page builder, visual composer, visual editor, visual builder, drag and drop builder, landing page builder, frontend editor, frontend builder, landing pages, landing page, website builder, theme builder, site-builder, layout builder, drag-and-drop, builder, editor, responsive, mobile, layout, front end, frontend, Page Layout, squeeze page
+Tags: page builder, visual composer, visual editor, visual builder, drag and drop builder, landing page builder, frontend editor, frontend builder, landing pages, landing page, website builder, theme builder, site-builder, layout builder, drag-and-drop, builder, editor, responsive, mobile, layout, front end, frontend, Page Layout, squeeze page, page builder plugin, drag-n-drop page builder
-Requires at least: 3.9
+Requires at least: 4.3
-Tested up to: 4.5.2
+Tested up to: 4.6
-Stable tag: 1.0.8.4
+Stable tag: 1.1.3
 License: GPLv3

 Front-end page builder for WordPress with drag and drop editing.
 Build PRO responsive websites and landing pages.
 Visually customize any page element.

 == Description ==

-= Create Stunning Websites Visually =

 > <strong>NO Premium Version Available!</strong><br>
 > Unlike other page builders, <strong>Live Composer is 100% free</strong> and open source.
 We provide full functionality out of the box without asking to buy a premium version.
 There is no premium version of the page builder to up-sell, no hidden ads or annoying notices trying to sell something.
 We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.